 Unique, Family-Friendly Adventures

-A family guide to unique New Hampshire adventuring without the cost — or the crowds
+A guide to extraordinary New Hampshire exploring without the cost — or the crowds

 My 7-year-old daughter is crawling around on the marble floor of the State House, looking for fossils.
 While this is a sentence one doesn’t usually utter, in our family, such experiences tend to be fairly common.
 We prefer our adventuring to be a bit more off the beaten path, slightly less touristy and usually pretty dirty.
 (Or at least dusty, as is the case with the Capitol.)